minhthong582000/SOA-101-service-mesh/README.md

 ## Demo

-Create counting servives, increments counter each time the API is called.
+Create counting services, increments counter each time the API is called.

 Run: